Lewiston Water Treatment Plant Progressive Design-Build

 Project Summary

-The City of Lewiston selected the IMCO/Stantec design-build team to retrofit the existing 100-year-old plant, which is in need of maintenance and at risk from potential natural disaster or process equipment breakdown.
-The treatment plant retrofit will provide the community with clean, reliable drinking water for decades to come.
+The City of Lewiston selected the IMCO/Stantec design-build team to retrofit the existing 100-year-old plant, which was in need of maintenance and at risk from potential natural disaster or process equipment breakdown.
+The treatment plant retrofit provides the community with clean, reliable drinking water for decades to come.

-As the design-build lead, IMCO is partnered with Stantec Engineering to design and deliver this project.
-The project requires an innovative approach, and the facility must provide water to the community of 32,000 throughout the construction process.
-The existing plant will be largely demolished, and water will be provided via a combination of surface wells and mobile water treatment trailers.
-The mobile system will augment the wells to meet peak demands during the summer irrigation season.
-The new membrane treatment plant will have the flexibility to deliver up to 10 million gallons per day (MGD), with space to expand to 16.7 MGD in the future.
+As the design-build lead, IMCO partnered with Stantec Engineering to design and deliver this project.
+The project required an innovative approach, and the facility had to provide water to the community of 32,000 throughout the construction process.
+The existing plant was largely demolished, and water was provided via a combination of surface wells and mobile water treatment trailers.
+The mobile system augmented the wells to meet peak demands during the summer irrigation season.
+The new membrane treatment plant had the flexibility to deliver up to 10 million gallons per day (MGD), with space to expand to 16.7 MGD.

 Details